 - Vascular Surgery

 Greenville Health System (GHS) is one of the Southeast’s leading healthcare providers, nationally recognized for advanced technology, innovative research, and teaching excellence.
-The system’s five campuses include a Level I trauma center, four acute care hospitals (including a short-stay surgical hospital), a psychiatric hospital, a rehabilitation hospital, a longterm acute care hospital, and numerous outpatient facilities.
+The system’s seven campuses include a Level I trauma center, six acute care hospitals (including a short-stay surgical hospital), a psychiatric hospital, a rehabilitation hospital, a longterm acute care hospital, and numerous outpatient facilities.

 GHS is a community-university model.
-Having grown over its 100 years from a single community hospital to a comprehensive, integrated delivery system comprised of four acute care hospitals and 12 specialty healthcare facilities, GHS is focused on high-volume, high-quality patient care enhanced by education and research.
-Because of its history, GHS is the ideal “community-university” model of resident education to give you hands-on patient care experience augmented by the advantages of our role as an academic medical center.
+Having grown over its 100 years from a single community hospital to a comprehensive, integrated delivery system, GHS is focused on high-volume, high-quality patient care enhanced by education and research.
+Because of its history, GHS is the ideal “community-university” model of resident education to give you hands-on patient care experience augmented by the advantages of our role as an academic health center.

 - High patient volumes